xxdydx/tp/docs/DeveloperGuide.md

 1. Launch via command line

-   1. Open PowerShell in the folder containing the JAR and run `java -jar tp.jar`<br>
+   1. Open PowerShell in the folder containing the JAR and run `java -jar KnotBook.jar`<br>
       Expected: App launches successfully with the same content as double‑click launch.

 1. Preference persistence